Plaque marks first Spitfire pilot's birth

 First Spitfire pilot Joseph Summers' birthplace marked

-A test pilot who was the first to fly the Spitfire has had a plaque unveiled in his honour in his home town.
+A test pilot who was the first to fly the Spitfire has had a plaque unveiled in his honour in his home city.

 Capt Joseph Summers, who was born in Hull, joined the RAF and later piloted the prototype fighter plane in 1936.